Container standards

 Underlying container hosts can only host either Linux or Windows containers.
 A model of consistency would reduce the number of underlying hosts.
 Windows containers can only be run on Windows hosts which typically have greater licensing costs vs Linux.

-Note that services built using .Net Framework cannot be run using Linux containers, but services built using .Net Core can.
-Defra's position is .Net Core should be preferred over .Net Framework but there may be some use cases if containerising legacy services
+Note that services built using .NET Framework cannot be run using Linux containers, but services built using modern .NET (formerly .NET Core) can.
+Defra's position is that .NET should be preferred over .NET Framework, but there may be use cases when containerising legacy services.

 Images are built using Defra base images (see above)